zuai-logo

 Landmark act outlawing discriminatory voting practices.

-Group promoting Black political power and advocating for reform.
+Group promoting Black political power and advocating for reform, founded in 1971.

 Define wealth gap.

-Significant disparity in wealth between different racial groups.
+Significant disparity in wealth between different racial or ethnic groups.

 Define Black entrepreneurship.